padogrid/bundle-none-imdg-benchmark-tests/README.md

 └── perf_test_redis
 ```

-## Configuring Envrionment
+## Configuring Bundle Envrionment

-Create clusters you want to test.
+Let's create clusters that you want to test.
 To be objective, each cluster should have the same number of members.
 The minimum number of members is six (6) due to the Redis minimum requirement of six (6) members per cluster with replicas of one (1).

 ```bash
 # Add 4 to the default Coherence cluster